 Because HVD is still in the late stages of development, nothing is written in stone; but you've probably noticed that the projected introductory price for an HVD is a bit steep.
 An initial price of about $120 per disc will probably be a big obstacle to consumers.
 However, this price might not be so insurmountable to businesses, which are HVD developers' initial target audience.
 Optware and its competitors will market HVD's storage capacity and transfer speed as ideal for archival applications, with commercial systems available as soon as late 2006.
 Consumer devices could hit the market around 2010.

-For more information on HVD and related topics, check out the links on the next page.
+For more information on HVD and related topics, check out the links below.